subhadippaik12/LAB_PROJ/README.md

 # ABCD Supermarket

-This is a basic website for ordering food by customers.
-Customers and choose their food items and order it after adding it to their cart.
+This is a basic website for supermarket maintainence.
+It includes features for sales clerk, manager and supplies.
+At the end it also generates the report showing the total profit or loss with filters.

 To run: